Partial Information in a Mean-Variance Portfolio Selection Game: The Case of Constant Investment Opportunities

-By Lemma~\ref{lem:p to 1} (whose proof is relegated to Section~\ref{subsec:proof of lem:p to 1}), the true value of $\mu$ can be learned from the long-time limit of $\widehat{\mathfrak p}_1(\cdot)$.
+By Lemma~\ref{lem:p to 1} (whose proof is relegated to Section~\ref{subsec:proof of lem:p to 1}), the true value of $\mu$ can be learned from the long-time limit of ${\mathfrak p}_1(\cdot)$.
 When one is restricted to a finite time horizon $T>0$, the long-time limit is not necessarily available.
-It is then important to study the actual evolution of $\widehat{\mathfrak{p}}_1(\cdot)$ over time.
-In fact, $\widehat{\mathfrak p}_1(\cdot)$ can be characterized as the unique strong solution to a stochastic differential equation (SDE), as shown in the next result (whose proof is relegated to Section~\ref{subsec:proof of lem:hW}).
+It is then important to study the actual evolution of ${\mathfrak{p}}_1(\cdot)$ over time.
+In fact, ${\mathfrak p}_1(\cdot)$ can be characterized as the unique strong solution to an SDE, as shown in the next result (whose proof is relegated to Section~\ref{subsec:proof of lem:hW}).